 Judgment enforcement doesn’t stop at the state border, and neither should you.
 Whether your debtor relocated to avoid payment or you simply need help navigating the rules of a new jurisdiction, professional legal support is essential.

 If you’re dealing with a hard-to-collect judgment, don’t let geography stand in your way.
-Contact Mizrahi Law P.C. today and speak with an experienced judgment collection lawyer who knows how to pursue debtors wherever they go.
+Contact David I. Mizrahi Law P.C. today and speak with an experienced judgment collection lawyer who knows how to pursue debtors wherever they go.

 Frequently Asked Questions